OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/Schema version 9/Stylesheets/Geopackage stylesheets/ArcGIS Pro stylesheets (LYRX)/README.md

 These are **LYRX** files for OS MasterMap Topography Layer for the GeoPackage data format.

+We have added a new greyscale style for users to test and provide feedback via issues.
+After user testing we will provide this style in QML, LYR and SLD flavours too.

 ## Getting Started Guide

 For help and advice please see the [Getting Started Guide](https://github.com/OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/blob/master/Getting%20Started%20Guide%20-%20Styling%20OSMM%20Topography%20Layer.pdf)